Cheapstar/watch-party/README.md

 # Project README

+## 🎉 Watch Party

+Watch Party is a real-time video streaming platform built with **Next.js** and **MediaSoup**, allowing friends to watch videos together in perfect sync—no matter where they are.

+It features:

+- 🎬 **Synchronized video playback** powered by **MediaSoup**
+- 💬 **Live chat** and interactive room experience
+- 🧠 **Custom WebSocket protocol** built from scratch using the `ws` library
+- 📺 **YouTube integration** to stream content directly in rooms
+- 🧑‍🤝‍🧑 Host and join private/public rooms

+Everything is handled in real-time, with low latency and tight playback synchronization, making it ideal for movie nights, remote meetups, or study groups.

+---

 ## Getting Started

 This README will guide you through setting up and running both the frontend and backend of the project.